 Photographing the Iron Bridge montage, I stood in three different locations.
 First to the left of the bridge, then to the right, and then in the middle.
 My intention was to show both sides of the bridge in the completed work.

 The strong lines of the bridge made it possible to compile this piece using only seven photographs.
-Without distinct lines connecting the individual photos a montage becomes confusing and difficult to look at.
+Without distinct lines connecting the individual photos, a montage becomes confusing.

-Sometimes a photographing a montage doesn’t take me long at all.
+Sometimes photographing a montage doesn’t take me long at all.
 But this is unusual.
-Most often the process is time consuming.
+Most often the process is time-consuming.

-Developing the concept and planning it’s execution typically takes more time than making the pictures.
-The evolution of a photomontage through the stages of compilation on the computer and sticking down the prints takes the longest time.
+Developing the concept and planning its execution takes more time than making the pictures.
+The evolution of photomontages through the stages of compilation on the computer takes the longest time.

 Photomontages give me the freedom to play with time.
 When there’s any movement in a scene I can incorporate it creating the illusion of expanded time.

 In one instance the rider is seated in his tricycle taxi on the right.
 To the left, in the same frame, he is stepping down onto the pavement.
 He has three legs and only one foot.

 As with the fracturing of dimensions, the stretching of time must be treated with care.
 When I am photographing any progression I must stay with the action.
 I must capture the sequence as a full series of photos, even if I don’t end up using them all.
 They all are only segments of the whole scene and activity.